mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 This doesn't seem to hang together well.
 What about a more quantative approach to justify some of the findings above and below as a big part of the end of this chapter.

 NOTE - What about coding based on “processes to develop agency” - as per thematic analysis doc - and chapter 4?
-This could work as a summary of the chapter and something to put in a table and give some
+This could work as a summary of the chapter and something to put in a table and give some greater coherence here.

 <!-- ## Discussion on designing for learner agency -->